 How do I request a certificate?

-To request a Certificate of Fitness, please make your request via our lawyer enquiry form.
+To request a Certificate of Fitness, please complete the application form below.

 It currently takes between 15–20 business days to process a request for a certificate.